influxdata/influxdb/query/docs/SPEC.md

 Any output table will have the following properties:

 * It always contains a single record.
-* It will have the same partition key as the input table.
+* It will have the same group key as the input table.
 * It will have a column `_time` which represents the time of the aggregated record.
     This can be set as the start or stop time of the input table.
     By default the stop time is used.